Gambling Laws in Hungary: Regulation and Legality

 Contrary to the liberalisation of sports betting, online casino gaming remains tightly controlled.
 New entrants can only engage in online casino operations if they possess or obtain a land-based casino concession.

-Only a few casino operators are licensed (at the time of publishing this article), and despite the opening up of sports, Hungary has yet to grant licences to foreign operators.
+Only a few casino operators are licensed (at the time of publishing this article), and despite the opening up of sports, Hungary has yet to grant licences to foreign operators since reforming the law in 2023.
 This cautious approach to licensing new market entrants reflects the ongoing regulatory situation.

 Hungary enacted significant amendments to its Gambling Act In January 2023, ushering in a new era for the online sports betting market.
 To launch and operate successfully, private operators interested in entering the Hungarian market must meet high financial thresholds and align with local regulatory expectations.